Uninett/Argus/NOTES.md

 ### Changed
 - The initial event for stateless incidents will now be labeled as "Stateless" instead of "Incident start".
 Stateful incidents are still labeled "Incident start".
 - All mentions of Uninett has been replaced with Sikt.
+This is because Uninett was a merged into Sikt – Norwegian Agency for Shared Services in Education and Research on January 1st 2022.

 ### Steps for upgrading